In addition to our individual Members, Companions and Fellows, our membership community includes Organisational Members in three different categories:

-The Royal Society of New Zealand has around a dozen Affiliate Organisation Members.
+The Royal Society of New Zealand has ten Affiliate Organisation Members.
 Each Affiliate Organisation is a non-voting member of the Society.

 The Branches are distinct, separate regional organisations with close links with the Society, rather than “local branches” as such.
 The Royal Society of New Zealand runs a nationwide programme of lectures and events.
 The Branches are strong active societies, with their own local programmes of lectures, meetings and events – sometimes, but by no means always, in association with the Royal Society of New Zealand.

 Members of each of the Branches are Associate Members of the Society, but Members of the Society are not Members of the Branch closest to them.
 Associate Members are not full individual Members of the Royal Society of New Zealand.
 Information from the Society goes out to the nominated contacts for each Branch, but not to their Members directly, and the Society does not hold records of Members of the Branches.